scottishgovernment/housing/README.md

   * Type: URI
   * Default: `http://localhost:9200/housing-data/cpi/cpi/_source`

+* `recaptcha_enabled`
+  * should we check the recaptcha sent by the client.
+Diabling this is useful when testing the api through postman.
+  * Type: boolean
+  * Default: true

+* `recaptcha_secret`
+  * secret used when verifying recaptcha key from cleint
+  * Type: string
+  * Default: (none)

 # Monitoring

 The healthcheck endpoint is `GET /health`.
 The endpoint returns a JSON response